rust-lang/rustc-dev-guide/src/stability.md

 stabilized, just not when or there is a stable (but e.g. runtime-slow) workaraound, so we could always fall back to some stable version if we scrapped the unstable feature.

-You also need to take care to upload the `const fn` invariant that calling it at runtime and compile-time needs to behave the same (see also [this blog post][blog]).
+You also need to take care to uphold the `const fn` invariant that calling it at runtime and compile-time needs to behave the same (see also [this blog post][blog]).
 This means that you may not create a `const fn` that e.g. transmutes a memory address to an integer, because the addresses of things are nondeterministic and often unknown at